Battle of Cresson: Aftermath

 Balian was still a day behind Gerard and Roger, and had stopped at Sebastea to attend the May Day Mass.
 After reaching the castle of La Fève, where the Templars and Hospitallers had camped, he found the place deserted.
 Balian sent his squire Ernoul ahead to learn what had happened, with news of the disastrous battle discouraging the Frankish forces.

 Both Ayyubid and Frankish chroniclers record an overwhelmingly negative Frankish attitude towards Raymond following the battle.
 Raymond's truce with Saladin was viewed as both a political and religious betrayal.
 As a result of this backlash, Raymond severed his diplomatic ties to Saladin and returned to Jerusalem with the remaining envoys to pledge his support for Guy.
 Although the battle reconciled the factions within the Frankish nobility, this political unity cost the Franks a number of influential knights: the Hospitaller Master Roger of Moulins, the Templar Marshal Robert Fraisnel, the Templar Jacquelin of Maillé, and plausibly the Templar Seneschal Urs of Alneto.
-The Libellus also praises the valor of two fallen Frankish knights: a Templar named Jakelin de Mailey and a Hospitaller named Henry.
+The Libellus also praises the valor of two fallen Frankish knights: a Templar named Jakelin de Mailly and a Hospitaller named Henry.

 Raymond's reversal prompted Saladin to abandon his siege of Kerak.
-On 27 May, he joined his forces with al-Afdal's and Goborki at Ashtera in southern Syria.
+On 27 May, he joined his forces with al-Afdal and Gökböri at Ashtera in southern Syria.
 With a combined force of approximately 20,000 men, Saladin crossed the Jordan River on 26 June.
 Four days later he besieged Tiberias.
 This prompted Guy, Raymond, and Reynald to march north to relieve the city.
 The Frankish forces were defeated at the Battle of Hattin on 4 July.
 By October 1187, Saladin had captured Jerusalem.